splimon/Konane/README.md

-# Kokane 🌺
+# Konane 🌺

-**Kokane** is a traditional Hawaiian strategy game similar to checkers.
+**Konane** is a traditional Hawaiian strategy game similar to checkers.
 Each player is assigned either a white or black piece.
 The player with the black piece starts by removing any piece from the board (usually from the center or a corner).
 Players then take turns jumping over their opponent's pieces to capture them.
 The game ends when a player can no longer make a move.

 ---